jdede/WarnAttachment/README.md

 TODO
 ====

-* The file extensions should be configurable not only via about:config
+* The configuration dialog should be extended
 * Nicer icon / logo
 * Migrate to WebExtensions